designstem/projects/triangles/index.md

 | 2 3
 | 4 3

-~We're almost done, but there is **one more problem**...~
+~We are almost done, but there is **one more problem**...~

 -

 ## Material thickness

-~If we'd made a nesting box from paper or some other material that has no (or almost none)  thickness, we'd be fine by now, but once we use any thicker material, we have a problem:~
+~If we had made a nesting box from paper or some other thin material, we would be fine by now.
+However, once we use thicker material, we run into a problem:~

-~We have to **cut the edges of material at certain angle** so that they could fit together.~
+~We have to **cut the edges of material at a certain angle** so that they can fit together.~

-> ~**The angle between polyhedron sides is called Dihedral angle**~
+> ~**The angle between polyhedron sides is called a Dihedral angle**~